 The Financial Statements consist of management's discussion and analysis (this section) and the basic financial statements.
-The basic financial statements include a Statement of Net Assets, a Statement of Changes in Net Assets, a Statement of Cash Flows, and Notes to the Financial Statements section.
+The basic financial statements include the Statements of Net Assets, the Statements of Changes in Net Assets, the Statements of Cash Flows, and the Notes to Financial Statements section.

-The Statement of Net Assets is presented in a format that displays net assets (assets less liabilities equal net assets).
+The Statements of Net Assets is presented in a format that displays net assets (assets less liabilities equal net assets).
 The Statement of Net Assets details the assets and liabilities of DCANAF based on their liquidity.
 The resulting net assets in this statement are displayed as either invested in capital assets or unrestricted.
 Under Governmental Accounting Standards Board Statement Nos.
 34, 37 and 38, assets are restricted when their use is subject to external restrictions (such as bond resolutions, legal agreements, statutes, etc.), with assets not falling under this category being characterized as unrestricted.

-The Statement of Revenues, Expenses and Changes in Net Assets presents the operating income (loss), which consists of operating revenues less operating expenses.
-The resulting amount (revenues less expenses) is the change in net assets for FY 10, which amount is then added to the ending balance of net assets from FY 09 to arrive at net assets for FY 10.
+The Statements of Changes in Net Assets presents the operating income (loss), which consists of operating revenues less operating expenses.
+The resulting amount (revenues less expenses) is the change in net assets for fiscal year 2011, which amount is then added to the ending balance of net assets from fiscal year 2010 to arrive at net assets for fiscal year 2011.

-The Statement of Cash Flows reports the net increase (decrease) in cash and cash for the fiscal year.
+The Statements of Cash Flows reports the net increase (decrease) in cash and cash for the fiscal year.
 This statement includes cash flows from operating activities.
-The resulting net increase (or decrease) in cash and cash equivalents is then added to the balance of cash and cash equivalents at the beginning of the year to determine the FY 10 ending cash and cash equivalent balance.
+The resulting net increase (or decrease) in cash and cash equivalents is then added to the balance of cash and cash equivalents at the beginning of the year to determine the fiscal year 2011 ending cash and cash equivalent balance.